Braves vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Braves vs. Padres: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Ronald Acuna Jr. and the Atlanta Braves play Xander Bogaerts and the San Diego Padres at PETCO Park on Tuesday.
-First pitch is at 9:40 PM ET.
+The San Diego Padres and Xander Bogaerts hit the field at PETCO Park against Ronald Acuna Jr. and the Atlanta Braves on Wednesday.

-Bookmakers list the Braves as -135 favorites on the moneyline, while giving the underdog Padres +115 moneyline odds.
-The over/under is 7.5 runs for this game (with -105 odds to go over and -115 odds on the under).
+Oddsmakers list the Braves as -120 favorites on the moneyline, while giving the underdog Padres +100 moneyline odds to win.
+The over/under is 9 runs for this game (with -105 odds to go over and -115 odds to go under).

 Rep your team with officially licensed Bravesgear!
 Head to Fanatics to find jerseys, shirts, and much more.